bluezephyr/snowglobe/README.md

-# snowglobe
+# Snowglobe

-A digital snowglobe
+A digital snowglobe based on the BitLoom platform.